FHSLTW/gno/docs/resources/gnoland-whitepaper.md

 Consider the following statements:

- * Jesus was crucified primarily for protesting the tax system and also calling out the hypocracy of the Sanhedrin priests who followed the elitist (anti-goyic) anti-Torah inversions manifest in Babylonian Talmud.

  * The Federal Reserve was unconstitutionally ratified in order to debase the people's money from the underlying gold and silver.

  * JP Morgan intentionally sank the Titanic to murder opposition such as Straus and Astor, specifically to debase the dollar and to steal the works of Nikolas Tesla.

- * The AI bubble will collapse as people demand reparations and justice for the explosion of fraud enabled by AI API providers.

- * The dollar and most fiat currencies will hyperinflate and collapse by 2030.

- * Silver will temporarily replace gold and the dollar as the primary store of value and become once again the primary means of exchange; local crypto currencies will follow.

- * In the future most electric vehicles will use silver solid-state batteries.

- * The USA will begin bartering grain for silver with China.

- * The price of a quart of wheat will exceed $600 by 2030 if not much sooner.

  * There exists at this moment a US-based global surveillance system headed by Palentir which uses advanced AI to intercept, mutate, and censor sensitive